-James Aird was born in Kilmarnock Ayrshire, Scotland on November 22, 1757, the son of John Aird.
-At some point, he immigrated to the United States where he entered the fur trade at Mackinac Island, Michigan in about 1779.
-In the 1780s, he was trading with the Dakota Sioux Indians along the Minnesota River and Upper Mississippi River in Minnesota, returning to Mackinac each summer for the rendezvous.
+James Aird was born in Kilmarnock Ayrshire, Scotland, on November 22, 1757, the son of John Aird.
+He immigrated to the United States, where he entered the fur trade at Mackinac Island, Michigan, in about 1779.
+In the 1780s, he traded with the Dakota Sioux Indians along the Minnesota River and Upper Mississippi River in Minnesota, returning to Mackinac each summer for the rendezvous.

-By the early 1790s, he and others were extending the British fur trade south into Spanish territory, west of the Minnesota, Des Moines and Big Sioux Rivers.
+By the early 1790s, he and others extended the British fur trade south into Spanish territory, west of the Minnesota, Des Moines, and Big Sioux Rivers.
 He appears to have mostly traded independently but may have joined small partnerships such as the General Company of Lake Superior or the General Society, which concentrated on trade south to the Illinois country and west to the headwaters of the Missouri River.

-By 1800 he made Prairie du Chien, Wisconsin his semi-permanent home but continued to travel to Mackinac Island periodically.
-By that time he had become one of most respected British settlers in the region.
+By 1800 he made Prairie du Chien, Wisconsin, his semi-permanent home but continued to travel to Mackinac Island periodically.
+By that time, he had become one of the most respected British settlers in the region.

 On September 3, 1806, Aird encountered Meriwether Lewis and William Clark at the mouth of the Big Sioux River in South Dakota.
-On the way back from the Pacific Ocean the men of the Corps of Discovery Expedition were eager to see an American, and their notes stated: “After so long an interval, the sight of anyone who could give us information of our country was peculiarly delightful, and much of the night was spent in making inquiries into what had occurred during our absence.”
-Aird was friendly and accommodating with the travelers and in addition to providing news, he supplied the party with tobacco and flour.
+On the way back from the Pacific Ocean, the Corps of Discovery Expedition men were eager to see an American.
+Their notes stated: “After so long an interval, the sight of anyone who could give us information of our country was peculiarly delightful, and much of the night was spent in making inquiries into what had occurred during our absence.”
+Aird was friendly and accommodating with the travelers, and in addition to providing news, he supplied the party with tobacco and flour.

 Though he was American, during the War of 1812, he sided with the British probably because of his long association with Robert Dickson.
 However, it appears that he took no direct part in military action.